thecarp/dactyl-keyboard/doc/options-main.md

 The horizontal distance between the perimeter of the wrist rest and the default position of each threaded fastener connecting it to its bottom plate.

-#### Parameter <a id="wrist-rest-bottom-plate-fastener-positions">`fastener-positions`</a>
+#### Freely keyed section <a id="wrist-rest-bottom-plate-fastener-positions">`fastener-positions`</a>

-The positions of threaded fasteners used to attach the bottom plate to its wrist rest.
-The syntax of this parameter is precisely the same as for the case’s bottom-plate fasteners.
-Corners are ignored and the starting position is inset from the perimeter of the wrist rest by the `inset` parameter above, before any offset stated here is applied.
+A list of named places where threaded fasteners will connect the bottom plate to the wrist resty.

+The starting position of each fastener is inset from the perimeter of the wrist rest by the `inset` parameter above, before any offset stated here is applied.

-Other properties of these fasteners are determined by settings for the case.
+Other properties of these fasteners are determined by settings for the main body.

 ### Parameter <a id="wrist-rest-mould-thickness">`mould-thickness`</a>